umerkay/processorsim/readme.md

 Performs a bit-wise xor of the two operands, and stores the result in destination.
 Variations: Xor reg,reg, Xor mem,reg, Xor reg,mem, Xor reg,imm

+#### CBW

+It converts byte in Al to word in Ax.
+It takes first digit hex of Al and converts to binary, takes 1st digit of binary and extends this number to first 2 hex of Ax.
+Copy rest of the data in Al into last 2 hex of Ax as it is.

 ## Technologies

 Project is created using: